A study from Karolinska Institutet, Stockholm, Sweden shows that MTH1 inhibition eradicates cancer by preventing sanitation of the dNTP pool.

-On the foundation of this interesting finding, Dr L Boominathan, Director-cum-chief Scientist of GBMD, reports here that: Cancer therapy: 17-βE2 (an estrogen derivative) inhibits cancer development by suppressing the expression of nucleotide sanitizing enzyme MTH1/NUDT1.
-This study may suggest that 17-βE2, by up regulating its target gene, it may suppress the expression of MTH1/NUDT1.
-Together, this study suggests that pharmacological formulations encompassing “17-βE2 or its analogues” may be used in the treatment of human cancers.
+On the foundation of this interesting finding, Dr L Boominathan, Director-cum-chief Scientist of GBMD, reports here that: MiRNA-based cancer therapy: MiRNA-29 inhibits cancer development by decreasing the expression of nucleotide sanitizing enzyme MTH1/NUDT1.
+This study may suggest that MiRNA-29, by down regulating its target gene, it may suppress the expression of MTH1/NUDT1.
+Together, this study suggests that pharmacological formulations encompassing “small molecule activators of MiRNA-29” may be used in the treatment of human cancers.

 Idea Proposed/Formulated by: Dr L Boominathan Ph.D.

 Undisclosed information: How miRNA-29 suppresses the expression of nucleotide sanitizing enzyme MTH1/NUDT1

 To cite: Boominathan, L., MiRNA based cancer therapy: MiRNA-29 inhibits cancer development by decreasing the expression of nucleotide sanitizing enzyme MTH1/NUDT1, 4/February/2014, 9.15 am, Genome-2-Bio-Medicine Discovery center (GBMD), http://genomediscovery.org